josephsalmon/HAX712X/Bonus/README.md

 $ git checkout -b improving_git
 ```

-- Make local edit on some of the files in the project, and then commit and push the new branch `improving_git`:
+- Make local edits on some of the files in the project, and then commit and push the new branch `improving_git`:

 ```bash
 $ git commit -am "I edited some typos"